2016 lecture recordings

 Henry Greely, J.D.

-Director, Stanford Law School Center for Law & Bioscience, Stanford
+Director, Stanford Law School Center for Law and Bioscience, Stanford

 Neuroscience increasingly allows us to explain, predict, and even control aspects of human behavior.
 The ethical issues that arise from these developments extend beyond the boundaries of conventional bioethics into philosophy of mind, psychology, theology, public policy and the law.
 In classrooms, courtrooms, offices and homes around the world, neuroscience is giving us powerful new tools for achieving our goals and prompting a new understanding of ourselves as social, moral and spiritual beings.